ocp4-disconnected/config/Install.md

 ./deploy-cluster.yml
 ```

->**NOTE:** For disconnected clusters, ensure you have the drive mounted from the internet connected machine, and update `group_vars/all/cluster-deployment.yml` with its mount point.
-It is paramount, and will fail.
-You don't need to worry about the pull-secret, one will be genereated for you based on `group_vars/all/cluster-deployment.yml`
+>**NOTE:** For disconnected clusters, ensure the drive is mounted from the internet-connected machine and update `group_vars/all/cluster-deployment.yml` with its mount point.
+This configuration is critical for success, as the process will fail without it.
+You don't need to worry about manually handling the pull-secret; one will be generated automatically based on the settings in `group_vars/all/cluster-deployment.yml`.